tymyrddin/blue/source/docs/ipa/lab/on-prem.md

-# How-to: Shelter-centric on-prem IPA-SIEM stack
+# How to set up a shelter-based security system (IPA-SIEM)

-**Private, Powerful, and In Your Hands**
+**Private, Powerful, and In Your Hands – No Cloud Required**

-Setting up your own secure surveillance detection system within the shelter: This guide walks you through setting up the IPA-SIEM Stack entirely within your shelter, so nothing ever touches the cloud.
-It's designed for situations where you have a stable internet connection, a small team willing to learn, and a strong desire to protect survivors from digital surveillance.
-You don’t need to be a cybersecurity expert—but you'll need to follow these instructions step by step.
+This guide walks you through setting up the **IPA-SIEM Stack** entirely inside your shelter.
+That means:

+* No third-party cloud platforms
+* No data leaving your building
+* No mystery surveillance on survivors

+It’s designed for shelters with:

+* A stable internet connection (even if it’s just inside the building)
+* A small but committed team
+* No digital background (we’ll explain everything)
+* A need to spot signs of digital stalking, tampering, or surveillance

+## What this system does

+It collects clues from devices (like logs, alerts, and odd behaviour), watches for signs of tracking or intrusion, and gives you a visual dashboard so you can spot threats and act fast.

 ## What you’ll need

-### One shelter server
+### A shelter server (your command centre)

-* A basic computer running Linux (Ubuntu 22.04 recommended).
-Could be a spare PC or a virtual machine.
-* It needs:
+This is the machine that will run everything.

+**Minimum spec:**

+* Ubuntu 22.04 LTS (a free version of Linux — we’ll explain how to install this if you need)
-  * At least 8 GB of memory (RAM)
+* At least 8 GB RAM (memory)
-  * 4 CPU cores
+* At least 4 CPU cores (processing power)
-  * 100 GB storage (more if you'll analyse lots of devices)
+* At least 100 GB disk space
-  * A fixed internal IP address (so other devices can find it)
+* A **fixed** internal IP address (so other devices can always find it)

-### Survivor devices

-* Any of the following:
+*If unsure, ask your IT volunteer to set a fixed IP like `192.168.1.10`.*

+You can use:

+* A spare PC
+* A mini PC (like Intel NUC)
+* A virtual machine on your existing admin computer (if powerful enough)

+### Devices to monitor

+These are the devices this sytem can serve:

 * Windows laptops
-  * macOS devices (MacBooks, iMacs)
+* macOS devices (e.g. MacBooks)
-  * Android phones (ideally rooted, but not required)
+* Android phones (rooted = more access, but not required)
-  * iPhones (if jailbroken or if backups can be made)
+* iPhones (only partial data unless jailbroken)

+### Shelter network (wired or Wi-Fi)

+Just needs to connect all devices **within** the building.
+The system does not need internet access once set up.

-### Optional: PiRogue Device
+### Optional: PiRogue device

-A small [Raspberry Pi-based toolkit](pts.md) that can scan for suspicious activity during intake interviews or outreach visits.
+[A small toolkit (based on a Raspberry Pi)](pts.md) that checks devices for suspicious behaviour before they join the shelter network.
+Ideal during intake interviews or outreach.

-### Shelter Network

-Either wired or Wi-Fi—just needs to let your devices talk to the server internally.

-## Step-by-Step Setup
+## Step-by-step setup

 ### Prepare the shelter server

-This is your command centre.
-You’ll install tools that monitor other devices and help you respond to digital threats.

-#### Update the server and install basic tools
+This is where all your security tools will live.

-Open a terminal and type:
+1. Open a terminal window (On your Ubuntu server, press `Ctrl + Alt + T`)
+2. Update your system and install some essential tools:

 ```bash
 sudo apt update && sudo apt install -y curl unzip gnupg
 ```

+This ensures your server is up to date and can download packages securely.

+### Install Wazuh (your security system)

+**What is Wazuh?**: Wazuh is an open-source system that watches devices, looks for problems, and gives you alerts and a dashboard.
+It includes:

+* Wazuh Manager (handles alerts and actions)
+* Wazuh API (lets the dashboard talk to the system)
+* Elasticsearch (stores logs and data)
+* Kibana (your visual dashboard)

-#### Add Wazuh’s software repository
+Add the Wazuh software source:

 ```bash
 curl -s https://packages.wazuh.com/key/GPG-KEY-WAZUH | sudo gpg --dearmor -o /usr/share/keyrings/wazuh.gpg